We always like to give wildlife a helping hand in the garden. Here is an image of the log pile we placed for frogs, toads and other small creatures.

 Creating a Pond

 We have started to create a wildlife pond in the garden.
 A robin fledgling took advantage of the free worms discovered during the excavation.
 Here is the first photograph.
-We will keep you updated on our progress.
-Due to the slope in the garden we needed to build a bank around the lower end of the pond.
-This will ensure the pond is level.
+We will keep you updated on our progress in a follow up post.